 My Experience Building My Own Back Shaver

-Believe it or not, years ago back shavers were not a thing.
-You couldn’t buy a back shaver on the internet and surely couldn’t buy one in any store.
-This often led men to contriving and building janky back shavers of their own out of sheer desperation to rid themselves of back hair.
+Believe it or not, years ago, back shavers were not a thing.
+You couldn’t buy a back shaver online and surely couldn’t buy one in any store.
+This often led men to contrive and build janky back shavers of their own out of sheer desperation to rid themselves of back hair.

-Back shavers nowadays can be purchased online and even at major retail stores.
+Nowadays, back shavers can be purchased online and even at major retail stores.
 They are everywhere!
-So, there is no real good reason to build your own back shaver.
+So, there is no real good reason to build your back shaver.
 It is just not a good idea anymore.

-Yes, I have tried making about four different back shavers in the long ago past with limited success.
-These often did eventually get the job done but with much frustration, some blood, and extreme wanting of a better way to rid oneself of back hair.
+Yes, I have tried making about four different back shavers in the long past with limited success.
+These often did eventually get the job done, but with much frustration, some blood, and extreme wanting of a better way to rid oneself of back hair.

-Would I even consider it nowadays building a back shaver?
+Would I even consider it nowadays to be building a back shaver?
 F**k no!

 I own and have reviewed about 99% of the back shavers available and unavailable.
-I have around 57 back shavers.
-Some are just horrible and some work great.
-Most of them sit in my basement in a tote except for a few which I keep in my bathroom for weekly use.
+I have around 60 back shavers.
+Some are just horrible, and some work great.
+Most of them sit in my basement in a tote, except for a few, which I keep in my bathroom for weekly use.

 Believe it or not, there are a lot of horrible back shavers being sold.
 I’ve written a post here, Back Shaver’s You Should Avoid Buying.

-The Back Shavers I Do Recommend.
-Top Two Back Shavers
+The Back Shavers That I Do Recommend – Top Two Back Shavers

-To read more information on why this is the king of the back shaving world here, Bakblade 2.0 Elite Plus Back Shaver Review.
+To read more information on why this is the king of the back shaving world here is the Bakblade 2.0 Elite Plus Back Shaver Review.

-The Bro Shaver is my second choice and it is the most economical best performing back shaver there is.
-As this uses standard cheap safety razors instead of more costly razor cartridges.
+The Bro Shaver is my second choice, and it is the most economical, best-performing back shaver there is.
+This uses standard cheap safety razors instead of more costly razor cartridges.
 They currently have three different models in which to purchase.
 They all work great.

 The Best of List

-If you want to see my list of the best back shavers available head on over to my post on the 5 Best Back Shavers In 2022.
+If you want to see my list of the best back shavers available, head over to my post on the 5 Best Back Shavers

 The Things I Did